Louis Ptáček

-Louis Ptáček (Czech origin, Ptáček means a Little Bird) is an American neurologist and professor who contributed greatly to the field of genetics and neuroscience.
+Louis Ptáček is an American neurologist and professor of Czech origin.
+He contributed to the field of genetics and neuroscience.
 He was also an HHMI investigator from 1997 to 2018.
 His chief areas of research include the understanding of inherited Mendelian disorders and circadian rhythm genes.
 Currently, Ptáček is a neurology professor and a director of the Division of Neurogenetics in University of California, San Francisco, School of Medicine.
 His current investigations primarily focus on extensive clinical studies in families with hereditary disorders, which include identifying and characterizing the genes responsible for neurological variations.

 Background and education

 In 1982, Louis Ptáček earned his Bachelor of Science degree in mathematics from the University of Wisconsin-Madison.
 In 1986, he received his Doctor of Medicine degree from the University of Wisconsin-Madison Medical School.
 During his neurology residency at University of Utah, he met a 28-year-old female patient who was suffering from sporadic paralysis, that inspired his current interest in the research of genetic diseases and episodic disorders.
 In 1991, he discovered that a mutation in a gene (SCN4A) that coded for a muscle cell sodium channel caused the patient's condition, hyperkalemic periodic paralysis.
 As the first channel was discovered to cause human disease, this human skeletal muscle sodium channel prevented the muscle from proper contractions.
 This invoked a series of discoveries of mutant ion channel genes that constructed the framework for studying similar diseases, which Ptáček calls "channelopathies."

 In 1999, Christopher Jones, a neurologist from University of Utah who specializes in sleep disorders, contacted Ptáček to characterize a family of early risers and find the genes associated with this phenotype.
 He and his partner, Ying-Hui Fu, in collaboration with Jones, have identified multiple genes, such as hPer2, that are responsible for familial advanced sleep phase syndrome (FASPS).
 This discovery prompted Ptáček to continue his research on circadian genes.